Jrz5220/xrwvm-fullstack_developer_capstone/README.md

 # Models
 - CarModel and CarMake are Django models residing in a SQLite repo
-- Dealer and Review models are served by API endpoints for retrieving car dealers and reviews from a MongodDB database
+- Dealer and Review models are used by the backend service for retrieving car dealers and reviews from a MongodDB database through API endpoints